2 juveniles arrested on attempted murder charges in Catawba College shooting - NewsBreak

 2 juveniles arrested on attempted murder charges in Catawba College shooting

-‘Innocent bystanders.’
-13 and 14-year-old boys shot at Catawba College in Salisbury, NC during high school basketball tournament
+The suspects are not being named by investigators due to their ages.

-A 13-year-old and a 14-year-old are still recovering from their injuries after they were shot during a fight that broke out during a high school basketball tournament, according to the Salisbury Police Department.
+A 13-year-old and a 14-year-old are still recovering from their injuries after they were shot during a fight that broke out during a high school basketball tournament, according to Salisbury police.

 Authorities said just after 8:15 p.m.
 Wednesday, Dec.
-29, the suspects fired multiple rounds, striking the two teenage boys in the lobby of the Catawba College gymnasium.
+29, the suspects fired multiple rounds, hitting the two teenage boys in the lobby of the Catawba College gymnasium.

-Salisbury Police Chief Jerome “Jerry” Stokes said a 14-year-old boy was shot in his right forearm and was transported to Rowan Regional Medical Center for treatment.
+Salisbury Police Chief Jerome “Jerry” Stokes said a 14-year-old boy was shot in his right forearm and was taken to Rowan Regional Medical Center for treatment.
 He was released Wednesday night.

-A 13-year-old boy was struck in the right leg and was transported to Wake Forest Baptist Hospital.
+A 13-year-old boy was hit in the right leg and was taken to Wake Forest Baptist Hospital.
 Chief Stokes said he remains in the hospital and is in good/stable condition.
-Neither teen was reportedly involved in the altercation that broke out on campus and were innocent bystanders, authorities said.
+Neither teen was reportedly involved in the altercation that broke out on campus and both were innocent bystanders, authorities said.

 The Salisbury Police Department is being assisted by the NC State Bureau of Investigation with this case.